SarahWoods/SarahWoods/README.md

 - 👋 Hi, I’m @SarahWoods
 - 👀 I’m interested in learning
 - 🌱 I’m currently learning HTML/CSS, JS, and JQuery
-- 📫 How to reach me
+- 📫 How to reach me: woods.sarah.k@gmail.com

 <!---
 SarahWoods/SarahWoods is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.